x

 Acid Sulfate Soils

-Acid Sulfate Soils (ASS) are soils or sediments containing reduced inorganic sulphur compounds (e.g., iron sulfides) that, when exposed to air or drained, can oxidise and generate sulphuric acid, leading to adverse environmental and structural outcomes.
+Acid sulfate soils (ASS) are soils or sediments containing reduced inorganic sulphur compounds (e.g., iron sulfides) that, when exposed to air or drained, can oxidise and generate sulphuric acid, leading to adverse environmental and structural outcomes.

 right-arrow-icon